Five in the running to be the next Alma mayor

 ALMA, Ark.
 (KNWA/KFTA) — In the River Valley, voters in Alma will decide who will be representing their city as the next mayor.

-There are five people in the race to be the next alma mayor, including the incumbent, Jerry Martin.
-Running against Martin is Eddie Wakefield, Brent Gardner, Jim Fincher and Gary Perry.
+There are five people in the race to be the next Alma mayor, including the incumbent, Jerry Martin.
+Running against Martin are Eddie Wakefield, Brent Gardner, Jim Fincher and Gary Perry.

 Each of the candidates spoke about how the city is rapidly growing, and what plans they have to keep up with the growth.
 Here’s what they had to say: